What is Responsibility- Really?

 Many people are taught that responsibility is heavy.

-In practice, it creates leverage.
+In practice, responsibility creates leverage.

-When you take ownership of your choices:
+When you take ownership of your choices, you gain control over your direction.

-If your actions matter, you have power.
+If your choices matter, then you have power.

-Responsibility is the doorway to agency.
+That is why responsibility is the doorway to agency.

 Responsibility Turns Purpose Into Reality

-If purpose is direction, responsibility is what carries it forward.
+Responsibility is what carries it forward.

 Interest alone does not produce results.

-Responsibility turns desire into capability.
+Responsibility turns desire into ability.

 Where Responsibility Begins

-It does not begin in adulthood.
+Responsibility does not begin in adulthood.

-It begins with small actions:
+It begins with small actions.

-finishing what you start
+Finishing what you start.

 Small responsibilities train a person to handle larger ones.